DBInstance

 or digits (0-9).

-* Can’t be a word reserved by the specified database engine
+* Can’t be a word reserved by the specified database engine.

-PostgreSQL
+RDS for PostgreSQL

 Constraints: